ronnorthrip/readme/README.md

 ## License

-This is a private repository for Bluehorse by Birdboar, LLC.
+This is a private repository for Project Owner by Birdboar, LLC.
 All Rights Reserved.